 From an extraordinarily talented group of young leaders, approximately 20

 students will receive the Hunt Leadership Scholarship each year.
-In 2018-2019, we have 95 Hunt Leadership Scholars, first-year through senior, from over 80
+In 2020-2021, we have 86 Hunt Leadership Scholars, first-year through senior, from all across the United States.

 The Hunt Scholars span the majors of the curriculum and have widely varying